Auto Insurance

 Driving.
 A beacon of freedom and a rite of passage for teenagers.
 For parents, one more thing to worry about.

 Parents are right to be concerned.
-Drivers between 16 and 19 years old are almost three times more likely than older drivers to be involved in a deadly crash.
+Young drivers are almost four times more likely than older drivers to be involved in a deadly crash.
 It’s sobering.

 While it’s impossible to protect your child from every situation, there are steps you can take to mentor and help your teen become a safe driver.